coldworld22/Skillbridge/docs/installation.md

 # Installation Guide

-This document explains how to set up SkillBridge for local development.
+This document explains how to set up SkillBridge for local development and for hosting the platform on a production server.

 ## Prerequisites